Reschivon/movForth/README.md

 ```+ - * / BRANCH BRANCHIF .
 DUP DROP = LITERAL ! @ MALLOC ```

 Locals are unstable right now, but they can be used in both compile and runtime.
-Assign 42 to literal named "life":
+Assign 42 to local named "life":

 `42 to life`

-Push the value stored in liteal "life" to stack:
+Push the value stored in local "life" to stack:

 `life`